eckozero/britishisms/README.md

 To build the CRX, open the Chrome extensions tab (type: `chrome://extensions` into the address bar) and check developer options.

-Click on `Pack Extension..` and navigate to the src directory of the git repo.
+Click on `Pack Extension...` button and navigate to the src directory of the git repo.
 This will build a `src.crx` into the `britishisms` directory.

 You can then drag and drop the crx file onto the extensions tab and it will add it to your extensions.